Jess InformationJess Home

 Jess uses an enhanced version of the Rete algorithm to process rules.
 Rete is a very efficient mechanism for solving the difficult many-to-many matching problem (see for example "Rete: A Fast Algorithm for the Many Pattern/ Many Object Pattern Match Problem", Charles L. Forgy, Artificial Intelligence 19 (1982), 17-37.)
 Jess has many unique features including backwards chaining and working memory queries, and of course Jess can directly manipulate and reason about Java objects.
 Jess is also a powerful Java scripting environment, from which you can create Java objects, call Java methods, and implement Java interfaces without compiling any Java code.

-Jess can be licensed for commercial use, and is available at no cost for academic use.
-Contact Craig Smith at email@example.com for prices and commercial licensing terms, or for a research based academic license.
+Jess is available at no cost for academic use and can be licensed for commercial use.
+Contact Sandia National Laboratories at email@example.com for a research based academic license, or for for prices and commercial licensing terms.
 A trial download is also available.

 Technical questions or comments?
 Contact Ernest Friedman-Hill at firstname.lastname@example.org

 Jess and the Jess design are registered trademarks of Sandia National Laboratories.
-Java and all Java-based marks are trademarks or registered trademarks of Sun Microsystems, Inc. in the U. S. and other countries.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners.